Sign up for our free newsletter

 Want us to text you when we update this guide?
 Sign up here for free alerts, straight from us to your phone.

-The Alameda County health department recently announced a new hotline for people who cannot book an appointment online, for whatever reason: 510-208-4VAX (4829).
-They’ve also updated their notification form to take into consideration factors like mobility and available medical coverage to help get specialized vaccination efforts to those who need it the most.
+For people who have trouble booking an appointment online, Alameda County health department has a hotline: 510-208-4VAX (4829).
+Their notification form takes into consideration factors like mobility and available medical coverage to help get specialized vaccination efforts to those who need it the most.
+You can also sign up to be vaccinated in your home.

-Read on for more information on finding and making appointments at those sites, or through your healthcare provider, at a public hospital, community health centers, and more locations.
+Read on for more information on finding and making appointments at those sites, through your healthcare provider, at a public hospital, community health center, and other locations.
 You can simply scroll, or click a question below to jump down to a specific answer.

 Jump to an answer